uab-cgds-worthey/quac/docs/quac_cli.md

 - Pass custom snakemake args using option `--extra_args`.
 - Dry-run snakemake using flag `--dryrun`.
 Note that this is same as `--extra_args='-n'`.
-- Override cluster config file passed to snakemake using `--cluster_config`.
+- Override cluster config file passed to snakemake using `--snakemake_cluster_config`.
 - Submit snakemake process to Slurm, instead of running it locally, using `--snakemake_slurm`.
-- Override slurm partition used for the snakemake procees via `--slurm_partition`.
 - Submit jobs triggered by snakemake workflow to Slurm using `--subtasks_slurm`.
-- Reruns failed jobs once again by default.
-This may be modified using `--rerun_failed`.

 ## Minimal example